OfficeDev/office-js-docs-pr/docs/develop/parent-to-dialog.md

 ## Use local storage

-To use local storage, your code calls the `setItem` method of the `window.localStorage` object in the host page before the `displayDialogAsync` call, as in the following example:
+To use local storage, call the `setItem` method of the `window.localStorage` object in the host page before the `displayDialogAsync` call, as in the following example:

 ```js
 localStorage.setItem("clientID", "15963ac5-314f-4d9b-b5a1-ccb2f1aea248");